OmerDolev/omerdolev.github.io/_posts/2020-12-11-containers.md

 So we have an example for the net namespace, now a container is actually attached not only to a different net namespace but also to a different pid namespace (seeing a isolated pid tree), mnt namespace (seeing different mounts), uts namespace (seeing different hostname).
 This collection of namespaces for a container, is called a container ***sandbox*** in some places.

 Now you might think, wait... what about resources, as in CPU and memory.
-Containers are using the system resources as any other process, they just see a different environment .
-When we get to K8s we would also like to control how much resources a workload uses, so for that we have cgroups (Control Groups, which is another Linux kernel feature).
+Containers are using the system resources as any other process.
+But we would also like to control how much resources a container uses, for that we have cgroups (Control Groups, which is another Linux kernel feature) which can cap the memory and CPU shares a process can use
+(I will get into that in the resource management for K8s post).

 Now an interesting question arises:
 #### Can you run Windows containers on Linux hosts and vice-versa?